 Maximize forage intake and availability

-A common contributing factor to ulcers is horses with low forage intake or long periods without access to forage, resulting in more time with an empty stomach.
+A common contributing factor to ulcers is low forage intake or long periods without access to forage, resulting in more time with an empty stomach.

 If the stomach is empty, gastric pH in the squamous region will be lower and the horse will have an increased likelihood of gastric ulcers forming.